sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 verify(sap, times(2)).send(any(Invoice.class));
 verify(sap, times(1)).send(mauricio);
 verify(sap, times(1)).send(steve);
-verify(sap, never()).send(arie);
 ```

 These expectations are more restrictive than the ones we had before.
 We now expect the SAP mock to have its `send` method invoked precisely two times (for any given `Invoice`).
-We then expect the `send` method to called once for the `mauricio` invoice, once for the `steve` invoice, and not at all for the `arie` invoice.
+We then expect the `send` method to called once for the `mauricio` invoice and once for the `steve` invoice.
 We point the reader to Mockito's manual for more details on how to configure expectations.

 > You might be asking yourself now: _Why did you not put this new SAP sending functionality inside of the existing `InvoiceFilter` class_?
 >